emna7/holbertonschool-interview/0x00-lockboxes/README.md

-can you unlock all the boxes ?
+unlock boxes for holberton interview